capitalsigma/pelican-iliork/README.md

 You can get a live demo at [iliork][], using [flatly][], mainly in Chinese.
 For more demos, see [Screen Shots][] below.

+# Why did you fork it?

+As far as I can tell, there is nothing in the current version of Pelican that allows you to override a specific part of the theme.
+Additionally -- I assume (?) because it was originally intended for use on Chinese language websites, pelican-iliork contains the following line:

+	p {
+		word-break: break-all;
+		/*hyphens: auto;*/
+		/*-ms-hyphens: auto;*/
+		/*-webkit-hyphens: auto;*/
+		/*-moz-hyphens: auto;*/
+	}

+Making it impossible to read any text on the site I'm using this in.
+So, much to my chagrin, I had to fork the original and hack on it in order to comment out a single line.

+Additionally, I'll probably add some site-specific templates.

 # Features

 ## Use Bootstrap Theme